Date

 Meals: B, L, D

-Arrive this morning in Lerwick, capital of the Shetland Islands, to explore its lively harbor and Norse heritage at Jarlshof, an extraordinary archaeological site spanning 4,000 years.
-Spend the afternoon at sea as the lecture series begins, and gather for the Captain’s welcome reception and dinner.
+Arrive this morning in Lerwick, capital of the Shetland Islands, to explore its lively harbor and Norse heritage.
+Visit nearby Jarlshof, an extraordinary archaeological site spanning 4,000 years from ancient dwellings to Viking longhouses.
+Return to sea this afternoon as the lecture series begins and gather this evening for the Captain’s welcome reception and dinner.

 Overnight: Hebridean Sky